aws-samples/aws-cloudwan-vpc-ipam-integration/README.md

 ```

 11. Create a VPC attachment to the corresponding CloudWAN segment (for example, attaching the finance department's VPC to Cloud WAN's finance segment).
 Tag the Cloud WAN VPC attachment with key:value pair of "Department:<department-name>".
 For example: "Department:finance"
+12. On the Cloud WAN attachments page, select the newly create attachment, then click 'accept'.
+A window should pop us asking whether you'd like accept the attachment.
+Click 'accept'
-12. After a few minutes, check the VPC's associated routing table.
+13. After a few minutes, check the VPC's associated routing table.
 It should have a route with a prefix list and target as the CloudWAN core-network.
 The prefix list should contain the VPC's department's CIDR.

 ### Considerations